 There’s a lot of boletes out there to hunt, and they can be mystifying to try and identify if you’re trying to make a meal out of them.
 Scaber Stalks, also known as Leccinums, Aspen or Birch Boletes, are one of the more easy boletes to identify.
-Saying that they’re easy to identify though is a little misleading.
-Basically, It’s relatively easy to tell if a mushroom is a Leccinum, but it can be difficult to tell exactly which species of Leccinum it is.
+Well, hold on, saying that they’re easy to identify though is a little misleading, but, basically, It’s easy to tell if a mushroom is a Leccinum, but it can be difficult to tell exactly which species of Leccinum it is.

 There are definitely a couple tricks to know here.
 The first thing I’ll mention is that I don’t typically eat them fresh unless they’re very small buttons.
 I prefer to dry them, since I think it concentrates their flavor, and also bypasses any danger of under-cooking.
 When eaten fresh these are good, but a bit mild.